tlb-lemrabott/lemrabott.toulba/content/experience/bnm.md

 ### Main Tasks

-- Integrated NBM’s digital payment platform with third-party systems.
+- Integrated the bank’s digital payment platform with third-party systems.
 - Utilized JavaScript, Nodejs, RESTful API, and Webhooks to build the integration service.
 - Developed cron jobs, reusable modules, and configuration files for the admin dashboard.
 - Used Java, Spring boot, REST API, MySQL, and Angular to develop a Web tool to simulate financial transactions.
 Helped in ensuring the safety and accuracy of the accounting operations.
 - Designed application architectures and workflows, and documented functionality requirements.

 #### 🔗 [**NATIONAL BANQUE OF MAURITANIA**](http://www.bnm.mr/)
 ##### 🔗 [**Mobile Payment Platform**](http://www.click.mr/)